Tylas11/XivParty/README.md

 > - **hpOrangeColor**: HP bar only: color of the text when HP falls below 50%.
 > - **hpRedColor**: HP bar only: color of the text when HP falls below 25%.
 > - **tpFullColor**: TP bar only: color of the text when TP is at or above 1000.

+For the HP/TP based color changes, there are also optional equivalents that change the bar color with a similar naming scheme (e.g. **hpRedBarColor**).

 Bar parameters:
 > - **animSpeed**: Speed of the bar animation in percent per frame (float, range 0 to 1).
 This is a multiplicator applied to the remaining distance the bar has to travel.
 The higher the value, the faster the animation.
 When set to 1, the bar will move instantly without animation.